-Stephen Kubasek, CFRE is Director of Advancement Services & Planned Giving at Saint Leo University.
+Stephen Kubasek, CFRE is Associate Vice President of University Advancement at Saint Leo University.
 Stephen has served Saint Leo for nearly a decade in fundraising leadership roles with responsibility for parent fundraising, major gifts, planned gifts, grant administration, and advancement services.
 Prior to Saint Leo, he worked for the Tampa regional office of a national nonprofit managing volunteers, recruiting new members, and raising annual gifts to support the organization’s mission.
 Stephen has also spent time as a volunteer in Honduras teaching English.
 Stephen holds an undergraduate degree in Marketing and a Masters of Business Administration from Saint Leo University.
 He has also earned a doctorate of business administration with an applied research focus examining the motivation of alumni donors.

 IMMEDIATE PAST PRESIDENT